Paolo Ferri: Biography

-Born in Milano, Italy, on 3 September 1959, he received his degree in Physics in 1984 at the University of Pavia, Italy with a thesis in theoretical plasma physics applied to nuclear fusion.
+Born in Milano, Italy, on 3 September 1959, Ferri received his degree in Physics in 1984 at the University of Pavia, Italy with a thesis in theoretical plasma physics applied to nuclear fusion.

-1984 he joined ESA’s Science Directorate as a visiting scientist, working as duty scientist at the EXOSAT Observatory, located at ESOC, the European Space Operations Centre in Darmstadt, Germany.
+In 1984, he joined ESA’s Science Directorate as a visiting scientist, working as a duty scientist at the EXOSAT Observatory, located at the European Space Operations Centre in Darmstadt, Germany.

-He moved to the field of mission operations engineering, joining ESA’s Operations Directorate, in February 1986.
-He worked as Spacecraft Operations Engineer on the EURECA microgravity mission, then as Spacecraft Operations Manager for CLUSTER, a 4-satellites scientific mission to study the Earth’s magnetosphere and its interaction with the solar wind and for Rosetta, the first space mission to rendezvous and land on a comet’s nucleus.
+In February 1986, Ferri moved to the field of mission operations engineering, joining ESA’s Operations Directorate.
+He worked as Spacecraft Operations Engineer on the EURECA microgravity mission, then as Spacecraft Operations Manager for Cluster, a 4-satellites scientific mission to study the Earth’s magnetosphere and its interaction with the solar wind and for Rosetta, the first space mission to rendezvous and land on a comet’s nucleus.

-2006 he became Head of the Solar and Planetary Mission Operations Division, in charge of the operations preparation and execution for all ESA missions in the Solar System, including Clusters, Ulysses, Rosetta, Venus Express, Mars Express, ExoMars, BepiColombo and Solar Orbiter.
+In 2006, Ferri became Head of the Solar and Planetary Mission Operations Division, in charge of the operations preparation and execution for all ESA missions in the Solar System, including Clusters, Ulysses, Rosetta, Venus Express, Mars Express, ExoMars, BepiColombo and Solar Orbiter.
 As part of this role he was Flight Director of Rosetta.
-He also supported, in the role of Flight Director, in 2005 the launch and in 2006 the Venus arrival operations of Venus Express and in 2009 the GOCE mission to study the Earth’s gravity field.
+Ferri also supported, in the role of Flight Director, the 2005 launch and 2006 arrival operations of Venus Express, and in 2009 the GOCE mission to study the Earth’s gravitational field.

-2013 he was nominated Head of ESA’s Mission Operations Department, in charge the ground segment and operations of all ESA robotic missions assigned to ESOC and of the management of the operations of ESA’s worldwide ground stations network, ESTRACK.
+In 2013, Ferri became Head of ESA’s Mission Operations Department.
+In that role, he was in charge of the ground segment and operations of all ESA robotic missions assigned to ESOC, and of the management of the operations of ESA’s worldwide ground stations network, ESTRACK.

-He retired from ESA at the end of 2020.
-Rosetta was his most important project, which he followed for 20 years, in initially as operations manager, then as flight director and finally as head of the mission operations department.
+Ferri retired from ESA at the end of 2020.
+Throughout a twenty-year tenure, Ferri's overseeing the Rosetta mission served as his primary professional focus.
+His involvement progressed through several key leadership roles, including operations manager, flight director, and ultimately, Head of the Mission Operations Department.
 Through the preparation of the Rosetta mission, he and his team built up ESA’s ground infrastructure for the control of missions in deep space.

-Since July 2016 he is Member of the International Academy of Astronautics, and since April 2021 Fellow of the Royal Aeronautical Society.
+Since July 2016, Ferri is Member of the International Academy of Astronautics, and since April 2021 Fellow of the Royal Aeronautical Society.

-He is author of several refereed papers in the field of space mission operations engineering, plasma physics and X-ray astrophysics.
+He authored several refereed papers in the field of space mission operations engineering, plasma physics and X-ray astrophysics.

-Awards and honours
+Awards and honors

-October 2015 – Induction into the Hall of Fame of the International Astronautics Federation “For his outstanding achievements in the field of spacecraft operations and flight dynamics by successfully operating numerous ESA space science missions, maximising science return in close interaction with the investigators”.
+In October 2015, Ferri was inducted into the Hall of Fame of the International Astronautics Federation “for his outstanding achievements in the field of spacecraft operations and flight dynamics by successfully operating numerous ESA space science missions, maximizing science return in close interaction with the investigators”.

-December 2015 – Gold Medal for Team Achievement – Royal Aeronautical Society - Representing the Rosetta Team.